QuentinP-dev/mnist_reader/README.md

 ### Contact

-If you find any bug or issues using the code, feel free to send me an email at : quentinp.dev@gmail.com
+If you find any bugs or issues using the code, feel free to send me an email at : quentinp.dev@gmail.com

 ### Licence